-Monitors capable of supporting a combination of NIBP, SpO2, SpHb, pulse rate, and temperature
+Monitors capable of supporting a combination of NIBP, SpO2, SpHb, pulse rate, ECG, and temperature

-Model Description 6300 Basic.
-Includes USB and Ethernet connectivity.
-6400 Standard.
+Model Description 6400 Standard.
 Includes nurse call, Ethernet, and USB connectivity.
 The radio is optional.
 6500 Wireless.
 Includes all Standard features plus an internal 802.11 a/b/g radio.

-Monitors capable of supporting a combination of CO2/RR or RRa or EarlySense (patient movement), NIBP, SpO2, SpHb, pulse rate, and temperature
+Monitors capable of supporting a combination of CO2/RR or RRa or EarlySense (patient movement), NIBP, SpO2, SpHb, pulse rate, ECG, and temperature